gemc/home/_documentation/quickstart.md

 build_counter(cfg)
 ```

-The first one declare the `counter` system inside the `examples` experiment.
+The first line declares the `counter` system inside the `examples` experiment.

-The second and third lines call methods defined in
+The next two lines call functions defined in `materials.py` and `geometry.py`.
-`materials.py` and `geometry.py` to create the materials and geometry.
-Let's take a look at them.
+These functions create the materials and geometry used by the simulation.

 <br/>

 ## Defining the geometry: `geometry.py`

-The `build_counter` function creates the geometry by calling these `build_flux_box` and `build_target` functions:
+The `build_counter` function creates the geometry by calling the `build_flux_box` and `build_target` functions:

 ```python
 def build_flux_box(configuration):